cloudflare/cloudflare-docs/content/pages/how-to/refactor-a-worker-to-pages-functions.md

 # Using Pages Functions

 [Pages Functions](/pages/platform/functions/) are serverless functions that run on Cloudflare Pages together with your application.
 They enable you to run server-side code to enable dynamic functionality without running a dedicated server.
-Form handling is a good use case for our Airtable example.

 While the above code works perfectly, you can handle the form submission logic for your client in the same app with Pages Functions.

+You can refactor your Airtable Worker to Pages Functions by doing the following.
 First, you will create a `functions` folder at the base of your application, and within this folder, you can create a `form.js` file to handle form submissions.
 Next, you will refactor the Worker code to fit the Pages Function syntax in this file.

 ## Refactoring the worker